php-repos/datatype-documentations/collection-class.md

 ### Definition

+This method checks whether the collection contains any items that pass the provided closure.
-It returns true when at least one item in the collection passes the given condition.
+It returns `true` if at least one item passes the closure, and `false` otherwise.

 ### Examples